The following patent was granted by

 card 400, whilst it's in his possession.

-record key, i.e. the visitor's database record can be
+key, i.e. the visitor's database record can be accessed by

 (2.4) Further card type identification information is